The Psychology of Missed Appointments

 Attending a first counselling appointment can be especially hard.
 There are risks involved such as:

 - What is the counsellor like?
-Will I feel comfortable with her or him?
+Will I feel comfortable with them?

 - How open should I be?